Yicong1225/Yicong1225.github.io/_pages/about.md

 Academic Services
 ------------------------
-- I serve as a reviewer for </strong>Annals of Applied Statistics<strong>.
+- I serve as a reviewer for <strong>Annals of Applied Statistics<strong>.